Schlager Style Overview

-Later "Schlager" became the term for a kind of easy listening pop music, trying to please most people as possible in German speaking countries and Benelux.
+Later "Schlager" became the term for a kind of easy listening pop music, trying to please as many people as possible in German-speaking countries and Benelux.
 In "Schlager" nearly all kinds of music styles are possible.
-Songs from the musical genres Country, Rock 'n' Roll, Pop, Swing (and in few cases Hard Rock) counts as Schlager, when the English lyrics are exchanged by German or Dutch.
-Also in the other direction, where a Schlager became with English lyrics a pop song.
-Would the Band ABBA sung their songs in German, this music would count as Schlager.
-Much Schlagers are from USA, UK, other European countries, especially Netherlands, in some cases the German version is more popular, than the original.
-By the way, German Schlagers were exported, much of the Dutch Schlagers are German Schlagers with Dutch Lyrics.
-Few German Schlagers became successfull in the USA.
+Songs from the musical genres Country, Rock 'n' Roll, Pop, Swing (and in a few cases Hard Rock) count as Schlager when the English lyrics are exchanged with German or Dutch ones.
+This also worked in the other direction; some Schlager acquired English lyrics and became a pop song.
+Had the Band ABBA sung their songs in German, this music would count as Schlager.
+Many Schlagers originally come from the USA, UK, and other European countries, especially Netherlands.
+In some cases the German version is more popular, than the original.
+By the way, German Schlagers were exported.
+Many Dutch Schlagers are German Schlagers with Dutch lyrics.
+A few German Schlagers also became successful in the USA.
 Some Schlager songs are sentimental.
-Some Schlager songs refers to German folk and German drinking songs.
-Some Schlager songs are arrangements of classical music.
+Some Schlager songs refer to German folk and German drinking songs.
+Other Schlager songs are arrangements of classical music.
 Schlager songs were very popular from the 1920's till the 1970's.
-In this time, songs in German language almost counts as Schlager.
-This changed in the 1980's, where the "New Wave" reached Germany and much bands began to sing in German, this was called "Neue Deutsche Welle" and was beside singer/songwriters the first German music without the "Schlager" label.
-Germany's answer to "New Wave" lasts few years, but was door opener and encouraging much bands to sing in German.
-And today it's common, that Germany has much different music in German language that isn't seen as Schlager.
-In East Germany it was different.
-There was the rule "When you want to sing on a record, you have to sing German", so in East Germany was a German pop music beside Schlager, long before West-Germany discovered this way.
-Much Schlagers of today are in the style of electronic Dance music "Disco Fox".
-Arrangement and orchestration: Many things are possible, from a small band with drums, bass and two guitars to a big orchestra with brass and strings.
-Most songs are sung, most of them by one main singer, some with two main singers, often some accompaniment by a choir and in few cases a choir as the main singers.
-In the 1980's they began to use electronic instruments and sequencers more and more frequently.
-In the 1970's, there were TV shows and sampler records containing both, German Schlager and English Pop music, this was possible and worked.
-The famous German TV show "hitparade im ZDF" showed the most successful pop songs in German language, till the coming of "Neue Deutsche Welle" this were Schlagers.
-It was a show, where the vocal performance had to be live, accompanied by tapes with the orchestral backing from the original recording.
-Later they tried to open the show to other music from Germany in English language and also the use of full playback, so the vocal performance was prerecorded.
-Few years later, they turned back to semi playback and German language.
-But in the 1990s Schlager wasn't so much popular anymore, so the show "hitparade" wasn't continued.
-At least, Schlager was a collective term for different kinds of pop music with German lyrics.
+German- language songs from this time period almost automatically count as Schlager.
+This changed in the 1980's when the "New Wave" reached Germany and more bands began to sing in German.
+This was called "Neue Deutsche Welle" [New German Wave] and was apart from singer/songwriters the first German music without the "Schlager" label.
+Germany's answer to the "New Wave" lasted only a few years, but opened the door and encouraged many more bands to sing in German.
+Nowadays, there are far more diverse German-language music styles in Germany that are not regarded as Schlager.
+In East Germany, the situation was different.
+The East German state had a rule ,"When you want to sing on a record, you have to sing German."
+So in East Germany there was German pop music beside Schlager long before West-German music developed this way.
+Many Schlagers of today are in the style of electronic Dance music, "Disco Fox".
+Arrangement and orchestration: Many things are possible, from a small band with drums, bass, and two guitars to a big orchestra with brass and strings.
+Most titles are performed with vocals, many of them by one main singer, some with two main singers, often accompanied by a choir; in a few cases the choir is the featured vocalist.
+In the 1980's Schlager musicians began to use electronic instruments and sequencers more and more frequently.
+In the 1970's, there were TV shows and sampler records containing both German Schlager and English Pop music.
+This was possible and worked.
+The famous German TV show "hitparade im ZDF" featured the most successful pop songs in the German language.
+Until the coming of "Neue Deutsche Welle" these were Schlagers.
+It was a show on which the vocal performance had to be live, accompanied by tapes with the orchestral backing from the original recording.
+Later the ZDF tried to open the show to other music from Germany in English language and also allowed the use of full playback, so the vocal performance was pre-recorded.
+A few years later, they turned back to semi-playback and exclusively German-language songs.
+But in the 1990s Schlager was no longer so popular, so the show "hitparade" was discontinued.
+To sum up, Schlager is a collective term for different kinds of pop music with German lyrics.